The Legendrian knot complement problem: A contact Rolfsen twist and counterexamples to the Legendrian link exterior problem

 But their exteriors are contactomorphic, as one can see as follows.
 One does a $(+1)$-surgery along $U_1$ and a $(-1)$-surgery along $U_2$.
 The resulting manifold is again $(S^3,\xi_{st})$, in which the Legendrian knot $L$ looks now like $L'$ in Figure~\ref{fig:counterexample1} on the right.
-So in the exteriors of $U_1\sqcup U_2$ and $U_1'\sqcup U_2'$ the Legendrian knots $L$ and $L'$ are the same. \\ (2) One can also get examples with different topological types and the same $\operatorname{tb}$-numbers.
-For that consider the Legendrian links in Figure~\ref{fig:counterexample2} similar to the Whitehead links as in the example from Section~\ref{section:complement}.
+So in the exteriors of $U_1\sqcup U_2$ and $U_1'\sqcup U_2'$ the Legendrian knots $L$ and $L'$ are the same. \\ (2) One can also get examples with different topological types and the same Thurs\-ton--Bennequin invariants.
+For that consider the Legendrian links in Figure~\ref{fig:counterexample2} similar to the Whitehead links as in Example~\ref{ex:Whitehead}.
 In the left Legendrian link in Figure~\ref{fig:counterexample2} all three knots are unknots, but in the right link the knot $L'$ is non-trivial, so they cannot be equivalent.
-But their exteriors are contactomorphic with the same argument as in the foregoing example. \\ (3) By doing contact Dehn surgeries corresponding to an $n$-fold Rolfsen twist, for $n>0$, one gets in both foregoing examples infinitely many different Legendrian links with contactomorphic exteriors. \end{ex}
+But their exteriors are contactomorphic with the same argument as in the foregoing example. \\ (3) By doing contact Dehn surgeries corresponding to an $n$-fold Rolfsen twist, for $n>0$, one gets in both foregoing examples infinitely many different pairs of Legendrian links such that each pair has contactomorphic exteriors.
+But it is not clear if there also exist infinitely many different Legendrian links whose exteriors are all contactomorphic to each other. \end{ex}

-\section{The Knot Complement Problem in general manifolds}
+\section{The knot complement problem in general manifolds}

-Instead of looking at Legendrian knots in $(S^3,\xi_{st})$ one can also look at Legendrian knots in general contact $3$-manifolds and study the Legendrian Knot Exterior Problem for these knots.
-Before studying the contact case in the next section, I first recall some basic facts about this problem in the topological setting.
+Instead of looking at Legendrian knots in $(S^3,\xi_{st})$ one can also look at Legendrian knots in general contact $3$-manifolds and study the Legendrian knot exterior problem for these knots.
+Before studying the contact case in the next section, we first recall some basic facts about the knot complement problem in general manifolds in the topological setting.

-Of course, one can transfer this problem in an arbitrary manifold to a problem concerning Dehn surgery like before in the proof of Theorem~\ref{thm:gordon-luecke1}.
+The following lemma whose proof is similar as the one of Theorem~\ref{thm:gordon-luecke1} transfers the knot complement problem in an arbitrary manifold to a problem concerning Dehn surgery.

-\begin{lem}[Criterion for the Knot Complement Problem] \\ Let $K$ be a knot in a $3$-manifold $M$, such that there is no non-trivial Dehn surgery along $K$ resulting again in $M$.
+\begin{lem}[Criterion for the knot complement problem] Let $K$ be a knot in a $3$-manifold $M$, such that there is no non-trivial Dehn surgery along $K$ resulting again in $M$.
 Then the equivalence type of $K$ is determined by the diffeomorphism type of its complement. \end{lem}

-But to proof the hypothesis of this lemma turns out to be very difficult and in general, both, the conclusion and the hypothesis of the lemma are not true.
-To see this, consider the following counterexample (see also \cite{Ro}).